 If you can see light beneath a door, or feel a slight breeze, you may want to buy some new weather strips.
 You can find self-adhesive rubber foam weather strips and seal any doors that lead to the outdoors.
 Don’t forget about the windows!
 Grab some color-matching exterior caulk and make a round or two around your home sealing up any cracks along the windows and door frames.
 All of this is fairly easy, and by doing this, you’ll save on your energy bills because you’re keeping the heat in, and the cold out.

 Sure, the trees look beautiful when they’re full of foliage but how great does that tree branch look on top of your car, or on your roof?
 We’d guess not as good!
 If you are unsure of what tree limbs need to go, then hire an arborist.
 They can tell you which tree branches need to go so you can avoid them falling on your house or cars in a winter storm.

 Examine your roof or hire a professional to inspect for any shingles that may be cracked, buckled or missing.
 Any of these must be dealt with immediately to prevent further damage and costly repairs.
 Don’t forget to check the skylights, pipes and chimney as well because rain or possibly snow will find its way throw the cracks.

 To prevent your pipes form bursting, insulate pipes located in unheated space (ex: basement, attic, garages, etc.).
-Also apply pipe sleeves or heat tape to the most vulnerable pipes.
+Also, apply pipe sleeves or heat tape to the most vulnerable pipes.
 If the weather is predicted to go below freezing, turn off the valves to the exterior hose bibs.
 Run the water until the pipes are empty and make sure all the water has been drained to avoid damaged pipes when it freezes.

 If you’re one who loves the sound of a crackling fire in the chillier months, go ahead and give your fireplace an inspection.
 Look to see that the fireplace damper opens and closes properly.
 Be sure to open the damper and inspect for any obstructions like birds’ nests or leaves.
 The goal is to see light at the top of the chimney.
 If not, call a professional for an inspection.